By Tracy Hanes

 “That’s one big reason the federal government has introduced a National Housing Strategy,” says Tsiakopoulos.
 The strategy strives to build new affordable housing and renew existing affordable stock, provide assistance and resources to the community housing sector, as well as support research and innovation.

-A more balanced market lies ahead, growing around inflation, says Porter, with the days of double-digit house price growth likely behind us.
+The 2019 residential housing forecast implies a more balanced market lies ahead, growing around inflation, says Porter, with the days of double-digit house price growth likely behind us.
 “If I had to summarize, we will have relatively flat sales, small declines in home building and small price increases.”

-CMHC predicts that less choice in the Ontario resale market, job growth and stronger-than-expected growth in new households formed in recent years will support housing starts into 2019.
+CMHC predicts that less choice in the Ontario housing market, job growth and stronger-than-expected growth in new households formed in recent years will support housing starts into 2019.
 By 2020, weaker job growth, interest rate hikes and more resale choice will dampen total housing starts.

 Even as the market slows, though, Porter says “it’s as close to a soft landing as you can expect.”

-Originally published in Winter 2019 Ontario Home Builder.
+the 2019 Residential Housing Forecast was originally published in Winter 2019 Ontario Home Builder.

 The 2018 Forecast can be read here.